bryce-marshall/simple-exception/README.md

 # @brycemarshall/exception

-A lightweight implementation of the standard ECMAScript Error interface which is compatible with the @brycemarshall/exception Exception type.
+A lightweight implementation of the standard ECMAScript Error interface that is compatible with the @brycemarshall/exception Exception type.

 ## Installation